 When you take time to listen rather than just waiting for your turn to speak, you’ll understand more about how people are feeling.
 You’ll also learn what actions you could take to improve the situation.

 - Were you just thinking about what you were going to say next?

-2. Keeping it Short and to the Point
+2. Keeping Your Message Short and Concise

-Because when you use fewer words, people understand your message faster.
-Also, when you are not speaking, other people can contribute.
+Because when you use fewer words, people can understand your message faster.
+When you are not speaking, other people can contribute too.

 Here is one of my favourite quotes, from Mark Twain: